Return to Full Time RV Living – Not For Everyone

 Where Do You Want to Go?

-They may also have tank heaters installed for the fresh water tank and the waste tanks.
-The outside services where water and sewer services attach to the RV will also be more concealed and have a heater vent so that when the furnace is running that area is kept from freezing when the temperatures get below thirty-two degrees.
+They may also install tank heaters for the fresh water and waste tanks.
+The outside services where water and sewer services attach to the RV will also be more concealed and have a heater vent so that when the furnace is running, that area is kept from freezing when the temperatures get below thirty-two degrees.
 Other systems may be upgraded as well.

-Pam and I bought our first full time living RV with the thought that we would stay stationary for a bit and work camp, but then we would travel to both warm and cold climates.
-Now, we are not talking living in the north with snow, but places where it can drop below freezing at night in the month of January.
+Pam and I bought our first full time living RV, thinking we would stay stationary for a bit and work camp, but then we would travel to both warm and cold climates.
+Now, we are not talking about living in the north with snow, but places where it can drop below freezing at night in the month of January.

 Our first full time RV had all those extras I mentioned earlier.
 The coldest we ever experienced was in the panhandle of Florida.
 It was January, and the prediction was for snow.
-That is a rare event but none the less it happened.
-We were staying right near the beach, so we did not see snow, but that night it did drop to sixteen degrees, and we had an ice storm that coated the RV so badly it took a hair dryer to get out the door.
+That is a rare event, but nonetheless, it happened.
+We were staying near the beach, so we did not see snow, but that night, it dropped to sixteen degrees, and we had an ice storm that coated the RV so badly it took a hair dryer to get out the door.

-If you only plan to stay and travel in warm climates, you can save yourself on the some those cold weather extras that you will not need.
-But, if you are unsure it would be best to buy something that will handle the cold weather, just in case!
+If you only plan to stay and travel in warm climates, you can save yourself on some cold-weather extras you will not need.
+But, if you are unsure, it would be best to buy something that will handle the cold weather, just in case!
 We were glad we did!
 While our fellow RVers were rupturing water connections, we were fine!

 Motorized or Towable?

-One of the biggest decisions that people considering the full time RV lifestyle have to face is to get an RV that has an engine or one that can be towed behind a vehicle.
+One of the biggest decisions that people considering the full time RV lifestyle have to face is to get an RV with an engine or one that can be towed behind a vehicle.

-Towable RV’s could either be a 5th wheel RV or Travel Trailer.
+Towable RVs could either be a 5th wheel RV or a Travel Trailer.
 We know fellow full-timers who live in each of the types I just mentioned.
-Some of these people are just couples, some travel with kids, and others are singles that have adopted the lifestyle.
+Some of these people are just couples, some travel with kids, and others are singles who have adopted the lifestyle.

 Which type of RV will be best for you?
 This decision will be hard to make when starting to plan an RV purchase.
 That is why renting an RV will help!
 From our personal experience and that of others, a motorized RV will work better if you plan to move around a lot.
 A towable RV will be cheaper and works better for folks who intend to stay in one place for extended periods of time.

-Consider that as your main criteria when starting to look at RV’s.
+Consider that as your main criterion when starting to look at RVs.
 That does not mean a towable RV won’t work when you are moving around from week to week.
-It just takes more effort to get it parked and setup compared to a motorized RV.
+It just takes more effort to get it parked and set up compared to a motorized RV.
 Again, this is just our opinion and one based on our experiences of living and traveling in both!

 Some other considerations